redhat-buildpacks/testing/README.md

 ## 2. Pack client

-The easiest way to build the container of Quarkus petclinic is to use the [pack client](https://buildpacks.io/docs/tools/pack/).
+To validate this scenario we will use the [pack client](https://buildpacks.io/docs/tools/pack/).

-The client will use by default the Paketo builder `tiny` [image](https://github.com/paketo-buildpacks/tiny-builder).
+>>**NOTE**: The pack client uses by default the Paketo builder `tiny` [image](https://github.com/paketo-buildpacks/tiny-builder).
+So it is then not needed to specify it as parameter !

+To build properly the Quarkus container, we must pass some `BP_***` variables to configure the [Java Buildpacks](https://github.com/paketo-buildpacks/java) as you can hereafter:
 ```bash
 REGISTRY_HOST="kind-registry.local:5000"
 pack build ${REGISTRY_HOST}/quarkus-hello \